 How do I choose my niche?

 Now that you have more of an idea of what a niche is and why it’s so useful to choose one as an online teacherpreneur, you have the task of actually deciding on your niche for teaching English online!
-You can either choose your nice based on your background and experience in (such as business, working with young children or teens, or teaching test preparation), or you can dive into a new one that interests you.
+You can either choose your niche based on your background and experience (such as in business, working with young children or teens, or teaching test preparation) or you can dive into a new area that interests you.
 Here are some questions to consider: